M.A. at The School of Health Sciences

 - Completion of all required and elective courses (60 credit hours).

 - Completion of a 6 credit hour counseling internship.
 All placements are after the completion of 45 credit hours.

 - Completion of a thesis (3-6 credit hours) or research seminar (3 credit hours).

-The graduate programs in psychology in the School of Health Sciences at The Sage Colleges prepare students for work as mental health counselors and community psychologists.
+The graduate programs in psychology in the School of Health Sciences at The Sage Colleges prepare students for work as mental health counselors and community-based change agents.
 The programs have been designed for students who have made a commitment to advance social justice, to promote the well-being of individuals, families and groups with varying cultural traditions, and to develop change strategies to address social issues in diverse communities through the application of psychological principles, research and methods.

 Sage’s Counseling & Community Psychology program has been approved by NYS Office of Alcohol and Substance Abuse Services (OASAS) to offer training meeting the Credentialed Alcohol and Substance Abuse Counselor in Training (CASAC-T) requirements.